bcgov/AzureFilesPoC/terraform/README.md

   ```

 These scripts read your environment's discovered state and credentials to automatically generate the `terraform.tfvars` and `secrets.tfvars` files with the correct values.
 This is the recommended, robust approach.

+---

+> **Note:**
+> Resource groups are NOT managed by Terraform in this project due to policy requirements.
+You must create the required resource group(s) manually as part of onboarding, using the script:
+>
+> `OneTimeActivities/RegisterApplicationInAzureAndOIDC/scripts/unix/step6_create_resource_group.sh`
+>
+> Reference this resource group in your Terraform variables and module calls.